 Socio-economic scientific capacity is very weak across the region.
 This weakness implies extra effort by the ICARDA scientist, who has responded with in-depth training opportunities and detail research protocols.

-Training periods were generally too short to develop technical, communication, and decision-making skills as needed in each country
+Training periods were generally too short to develop technical, communication, and decision-making skills as needed in each country.

 Institutionalization of the Project